WHO WE ARE

 David Bedenbaugh . director of music

-My philosophy of music in worship is that music draws the soul to God, opens the heart’s door to His presence, and prepares worshipers to receive God’s Word.
+My philosophy of music in worship is that music draws the soul to God, sharpens our spiritual senses, and prepares us to receive God’s Word.
 My personal goal is simply to be the best musician I can be, help others to do the same, and to genuinely worship God from my heart.
 I am happy doing this through whatever musical style or song choice best meets the needs and goals of the church and worship service.
 My approach in leading worship is to listen to the needs and goals of the congregation and to follow the direction of the pastor and worship committee.

 My training in classical music began at Stetson University where I studied piano with Michael Rickman, voice with Craig Maddox, and conducting with Duncan Couch.
 I have served as a church musician for over a decade in Florida and Nashville, TN.
 In addition to classical studies I've completed a full length album of CCM songs for indie label Slingshot Records, and recently an album of worship songs written for our FPC congregation, recorded by Cross & Crowns, our contemporary service worship band.